-Göteburg wants to become known as a cycling city
+Göteburg wants to become known as a cycling city them easily discoverable.
+Another point in their favour is that they can be found using a smartphone as well.
 From 2011 to 2013, the city offered Punkapp, an iPhone app that allowed users to discover pumps and servicing points as well as the nearest station of the Göteborg bike sharing system Styr & Ställ.
 But the success of both the city's services to cyclists and the application called for a relaunch with a new and more allaround smartphone app for cyclists, explains Noel Alldritt, project manager for ITS at the city of Göteborg.
 "We needed an app that provided all the information for cyclists in Göteborg in one place," Alldritt says.

-THE CYCLING CITY

-What the city came up with is Cykelstaden, an app whose name can be translated to "cycling city" - precisely what Göteborg wants to become.
+THE CYCLING CITY What the city came up with is Cykelstaden, an app whose name can be translated to "cycling city" - precisely what Göteborg wants to become.
 The app was launched in 2013 on both the iOS and Android platforms, and the city plans to extend it over time to provide as many bike-related services as possible.
 Basic features include searching for pumps, servicing points and bike sharing stations, as well as a database of all cycling lanes in the city including information about who is responsible for them.
+The most important feature, however, is the possibility to enter